psantiago1/SQKube/charts/sonarqube-dce/README.md

 ## Introduction

 This chart bootstraps a SonarQube DCE Cluster with a PostgreSQL database.
+A helm chart containing the SonarQube-DCE LTS version can be installed following the steps outlined [here](#installing-the-lts-chart).

 Please note that this chart does NOT support SonarQube Community, Developer, and Enterprise Editions.